 Eleven States: ID,IL,IA,KS,MO,MT,NE,ND,OR,SD,WA

 Between May 1804 and September 1806, 31 men, one woman, and a baby traveled from the plains of the Midwest to the shores of the Pacific Ocean.
 They called themselves the Corps of Discovery.
 In their search for a water route to the Pacific Ocean, they opened a window into the west for the young United States.

 National Historic Site

 Southwestern , SD

 The Cold War was the defining historical era of the last half of the 20th century.
-It led to fear, panic, and distrust during the time of nuclear weapons development in the United States and Soviet Union.
+It led to fear, panic, and distrust.
+It was also a time of nuclear weapons development in the United States and Soviet Union.
 The Minuteman Missile was an iconic weapon in the American nuclear arsenal.
 It held the power to destroy civilization, but this destructive force also acted as a nuclear deterrent which maintained peace and prevented war.

 National Recreational River

 Imagine a 100-mile stretch of North America's longest river, a vestige of the untamed American West.
 The Missouri National Recreational River is where imagination meets reality.
 Two free flowing stretches of the Missouri make up the National Park.
 Relive the past by making an exploration of the wild, untamed and mighty river that continues to flow as nature intended.

 Mount Rushmore National Memorial is visited by nearly three million people each year that come to marvel at the majestic beauty of the Black Hills of South Dakota and learn about the birth, growth, development and preservation of the country.
 From the history of the first inhabitants to the diversity of America today, Mount Rushmore brings visitors face to face with the rich heritage we all share.